student-hub/acs-upb-mobile/CONTRIBUTING.md

     * You may also need to temporarily change the release signing config.
 In the [android/app/build.gradle](android/app/build.gradle) file, replace `signingConfig signingConfigs.release` with `signingConfig signingConfigs.debug`.
     * For simplicity, you could call the default "main.dart" configuration in Android Studio "Debug", duplicate it and call the second one "Release", with `--release` as an argument.
 For example:
     <img src=screenshots/other/release_configuration.png>
-* [Flutter Inspector](https://flutter.dev/docs/development/tools/devtools/inspector) is a powerful tool which allows you to visualize and explore Flutter widget trees.
-You can use it to find out where a specific part of the UI is defined in the code (by turning on *Select widget mode* and selecting the widget you'd like to find), it can help you debug layouts (by enabling *Debug Paint*, you can visualize padding, alignments and widget borders) and much more.

 | :exclamation: | On Android, ACS UPB Mobile uses **a separate (development) environment in debug mode**.
 That means a completely different Firebase project - separate data, including user info.|
 |---------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|